crystalxdesign/bridge/README.md

     - If the result is 0, the contract was made.
     - If the result is greater than 0, the contract was made with overtricks.
     - If the result is less than 0, the contract went down.
-- Determine the appropriate number of points based on the rules above.
+- Determine contract points.
+- Determine overtrick and undertrick points.
+- Determine bonus points.
 - Inform the players of the result.